Mars Hill, North Carolina: Higher education

-Mars Hill University, a private, coed, liberal-arts college, is located in Mars Hill.
+Mars Hill University, a private liberal-arts college, is located in Mars Hill.
 Founded in 1856 by local Baptists, it is the oldest college or university in western North Carolina.
-Although it is no longer directly associated with a Baptist church or organization, the university does state that "it is an academic community rooted in the Christian faith."
 Due to the presence of the university, residents of the town of Mars Hill enjoy a much greater variety of cultural, intellectual, and entertainment offerings than would usually be found in a town of its size.
-The university's enrollment typically runs from 1300 to 1600 students; they are not included in the census calculations of the town's population.

 Demographics

 2020 census

 As of the 2020 United States census, there were 2,007 people, 742 households, and 440 families residing in the town.